ronnie-issa/BSC-2/README.md

   - Quick View button on hover product card
 - Choose artwork placement?
 - Stock item availability
-- Toast slides from under the navbar
-- If i click subscribe and i dont have an email, it shows a please fillout this field bubble which has an ornge icon, i want this icon to be black (custom validation, not a priority now)
 - Handle subscribe newsletter locally
   - A dedicated email marketing platform that handles subscriber management (hubspot)
+  - integrate loop with resend to have a wysiwyg editor for email templates (these need research)
 - Document Toast Comp in design system
 - Make Large Omnis Logo Responsive (Use SVG) or https://utopia.fyi/ or tailwindcss-fluid-type
 - Email spam protection plan
-- Navbar logo should scroll to top on homepage or (Reload when on astro)
 - Loading calulations for product price when incleasing or decreasing quantity in bag page
-- integrate loop with resend to have a wysiwyg editor for email templates